-Flood insurance can only be purchased through an insurance agent; you cannot buy it directly from the federal government.
-If your local insurance agent is unfamiliar with the NFIP you can:
+You can only purchase flood insurance through an insurance agent; you cannot buy it directly from the National Flood Insurance Program (NFIP).
+If your insurance agent does not sell flood insurance, you can:

-Payment must be made for the full year's premium.
-The National Flood Insurance Program accepts check and credit card payments (American Express, Discover Card, MasterCard or Visa).
+You must pay for the full year's premium.
+The NFIP accepts check and credit card payments (American Express, Discover, MasterCard, or Visa).

 A lot of things determine which policy is best for you, so if you have questions, now's the time to ask.